 GreenLight Laser Prostate Surgery

-Birmingham Prostate Clinic specialises in GreenLight laser prostate surgery for the benign prostatic hyperplasia (BPH) or the enlarged prostate.
+Birmingham Prostate Clinic specialises in GreenLight laser prostate surgery for benign prostatic hyperplasia BPH (enlarged prostate).
 We are highly experienced in this minimally invasive procedure, having now completed more than 800 operations and were the first in the West Midlands to introduce GreenLight laser prostate surgery in 2007.

 We are one of the first centres in the UK to invest in the most advanced technology for this procedure, the ‘third generation’ XPS machine.
 This £100,000 machine is more powerful than its two predecessors, allowing us to treat men with large prostates (60pm to 100gm) and to reduce the operating time by 50 per cent.
 In a study of patients who had GreenLight laser surgery at BPC, 84 per cent were positive about the outcome of their procedure.